AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-home-page.md

 ## Overview {#overview}

-After the Administrator enables Immersive layout, the learner, after signing into the app, is greeted with a completely revamped User Interface.
+After the Administrator enables Immersive layout, the learner is greeted with a completely revamped User Interface when signing into the app.

 >[!NOTE]
 >
->The Immersive Layout is not supported on the IE11 browser.
+>The IE11 browser does not support the Immersive layout.

-## New learner UI for immersive layout
+## New learner UI for Immersive layout

 >[!IMPORTANT]
 >
->The new learner UI will be released in phases.
+>We will release the new learner UI in phases.

-The **Learner UI** has been refreshed with a more elegant and modern design.
-The new UI aims to provide a consistent user experience.
-The following pages are getting a new and modern look: **[!UICONTROL Learner Home]**, **[!UICONTROL My Learning]**, **[!UICONTROL Catalog]**, and **[!UICONTROL Course Overview]** landing pages.
-Course cards also have a new design to display details in a modern way.
-Hovering over a course card shows the course description and publication date.
-The new refreshed visual elements align with modern design trends, making the product look intuitive and appealing.
-This includes a new masthead, side panel, and modern-looking widgets.
+We have refreshed the Learner UI with a more sleek and updated design.
+The new UI aims to provide a consistent user experience across **[!UICONTROL Learner Home]**, **[!UICONTROL My Learning]**, **[!UICONTROL Catalog]**, and **[!UICONTROL Course Overview]** landing pages.
+The new visual elements follow current design styles, making the product look more easy to use and attractive.
+This update includes a new masthead, side panel, and contemporary widgets

 >[!NOTE]
 >
->The revamped **User Interface** applies only to the **Immersive layout**.
-These changes are not supported on the mobile web/app yet and will be updated in a future release.
+>The revamped User Interface applies only to the Immersive layout.
+The mobile web/app does not support these changes yet and will update them in a future release.

 ![](assets/old-ui.png)
-_Old user interface_
+_Old User Interface_

 ![](assets/home-page-new.jpg)
-_New user interface_
+_New User Interface_

 ### Homepage

-The homepage has a new design with an improved side panel, top header, enhanced course cards, and modern-looking widgets.
+The homepage has a new design with an improved side panel, top header, enhanced course cards, and widgets.

 ![](assets/new-ui-homepage.png)
 _New homepage_

 ### Catalog page

-Catalog pages have a new look with organized filters and enhanced course cards to provide a better user experience.
+The Catalog pages have a new look with organized filters and enhanced course cards to provide a better user experience.

 ![](assets/catalog.jpg)
 _Catalog page_

 ### Course overview page

 The course overview page has a new look with more details about the course.
-This helps learners get all the information they need.
+This page helps learners get all the information they need.

 ![](assets/course-overview.jpg)
 _Course overview page_

 ### Course cards

-Consistent player launch from all pages to give learners a unified experience and easy access to course/learning paths Revamped course cards now highlight relevant metadata required for enrollment.
-This metadata includes correct published or due dates, ratings, and a description along with their authors/providers.
+Course cards also feature a redesigned layout to display details in an improved manner.
+Revamped course cards highlight relevant metadata required for enrollment.
+This metadata includes correct published or due dates, ratings, and a description along with their authors or providers.

 ![](assets/old-course-cards.png)
 _Old course card_